 We’ve all seen our children have a meltdown over not getting what they want.
 Sometimes we wonder if they might need an exorcism, they are so overly dramatic about it.
 Do we give in?
 If we know what is good for them, we do not.

 Why then should God give into us when we pitch a fit?
-Often, as adults our temper tantrums aren’t as outwardly noticeable as a young child’s.
+As adults our temper tantrums aren’t as outwardly noticeable as a young child’s.
 We may remove ourselves from a close relationship with the Lord.
 We pull away from Christian friends who might see what’s really going on with in us.
 And sometimes, we look heavenward, shake our fists, and scream, “Why Lord, why?”

 Because He loves you so much, He wants you to keep the line of communication open.
 Always.
 No matter how hurt or angry you might be.